autonity/autonity-oracle/README.md

 # free data source.

 # USDC-USD prices are required by the protocol to convert the ATN-USDC and NTN-USDC to ATN-USD and
 # NTN-USD.
-Thus, we implemented 3 different plugins to source the datapoint from open and free data sources: coinbase,
+This enables the reporting of ATN and NTN prices in USD to the ASM.
+To enable this, 3 plugins are implemented to source the USDC-USD datapoint from open and free data sources: coinbase,
 # coingecko, and kraken.
 To prevent single data source failure, we recommend to put all the 3 usdc plugins into your
 # plugin directory, thus oracle server can discovery and load them, otherwise your oracle node might be slashed due to
 # missing of data report.
 You don't need to config the usdc plugins as well.